-ACE provides stationery, a student planner, USB memory sticks and learning technology (Chromebook laptop which is stored in the classroom) etc. There are no textbooks and, unless students have extra requisites for external VET, there are no other requirements.
+ACE provides stationery and learning technology (Chromebook laptop which is stored in the classroom).
+There are no textbooks and, unless students have extra requisites for external VET, there are no other requirements.
 The school will provide work equipment such as safety boots, work uniforms etc. for Work Experience/SWL if requested by the host employer.